 Where an enclosed or confined space is not large enough for two divers, a diver shall be stationed at the underwater point of entry and an orientation line shall be used.
+Operational standards will be considered by the DCB on a case-by-case basis.

-11.40 SATURATION DIVING
+12.40 SATURATION DIVING

-If using open circuit compressed air scuba in saturation diving operations, divers shall comply with the saturation diving guidelines of the organizational member.
+If using open circuit compressed air scuba in saturation diving operations, divers shall comply with the saturation diving guidelines of the supporting organization.

-11.50 SURFACE SUPPLIED DIVING
+12.50 SURFACE SUPPLIED DIVING